sreedatta-v/Cyclistic-Case-Study/README.md

 Visualization:

-### Company Scenario
+## Company Scenario

 The Company Marketing director believes that, the <i>" Company's future growth is dependent on maximizing the number of annual memberships "</i>

 #### About Company
 A bike-sharing company, Cyclistic features more than 5800 bicycles and 600 dock stations.
 The company itself sets out to have various bike-riding options reclining bikes, hand tricycles, and cargo bikes.
 The majority of riders opt for traditional bikes; about 8% use the assistive options.
 Users are more likely to ride for leisure, but about 30% use bikes to commute to work each day. <br>

 Until now, Company market relied on building general awareness and appealing to broad consumer segments.
-They do offer flexible price offerings: <br>
+They do offer flexible price offerings:<br><br>
 • Single-ride Passes <br>
 • Full-day passes <br>
 • Annual Membership <br>